BamtefaOluwademilade/SEN201-sdlc-project/README.md

 # SEN201-sdlc-project
-Student Result Management System using Student Result Management System using python
-1. Requirements Analysis

-The Student Result Management System is designed to:

-Accept student name and score

-Calculate the student’s grade

-Display the student’s result

-The system is intended for academic use to manage student results easily.

-2. System Design

-Input:

-Student name

-Student score

-Process:

-Read input values

-Determine grade based on score

-Output:

-Student name

-Score

-Grade

-3. Implementation

-The system is implemented using Python.
-The program collects input from the user, processes the score, and displays the result.

-4. Testing

-The system was tested using:

-Valid scores (e.g. 75, 60)

-Invalid scores (e.g. below 0 or above 100)

-All tests produced correct results.

-5. Deployment

-The application is deployed by uploading the source code to a GitHub repository.

-6. Maintenance

-The system can be improved in the future by:

-Adding multiple students

-Saving results to a file

-Adding a user interface
+Student Result Management System (Console-Based)
+1. Planning
+The goal of this project is to create a simple system that stores student names and scores and displays their results.
+The system will help manage student academic records.
+2. Requirements Analysis

+Functional Requirements:
+	•	Accept student name
+	•	Accept student score
+	•	Display student result
+	•	Determine pass or fail

+Non-Functional Requirements:
+	•	Easy to use
+	•	Runs on Python
+	•	Console-based

+⸻

+3. System Design

+The system will:
+	•	Use variables to store student name and score
+	•	Use conditional statements to check pass or fail
+	•	Display results on the screen

+⸻

+4. Implementation

+The system will be implemented using Python programming language.

+⸻

+5. Testing

+The system will be tested using different scores to ensure correct output for pass and fail cases.

+⸻

+6. Deployment

+The program will be deployed by uploading it to a GitHub repository.

+⸻

+7. Maintenance

+Future improvements may include:
+	•	Multiple students
+	•	File storage
+	•	User authentication